OSU-CS362-F16/362Exercises/templates/hw2/README.md

 class.
 In particular:

  - Your class must extend TestCase
- - Your class must provide method public static Test suite()
+ - Your class must provide method public static Test suite() that mimics the form of WarmupTest.java
- - Each test case method must start with test...
+ - Each test case method must start with `test`...

 It is good practice to use a new method for each piece of functionality you might test.
 Similar test cases (e.g., testing a